+What’s the best advice that you can keep in mind in order to succeed in your legal career?
+It has nothing to do with how to give a confident handshake, what type of suit to wear, what school you should attend, or how you should prepare for a case – it’s more of an all-encompassing philosophy that will affect your success in many ways.
+The simplest thing that will help you for the rest of your legal career is to keep your mind open and never stop learning.
 You might think that after you complete Law School, you have learned everything you need to know and you are ready to practice law.
 You might be ready to start practicing law, but really your knowledge has only begun.
 Throughout your law career, it is important to take every opportunity to expand and deepen your knowledge in order to stay sharp and continue to practice law to a high standard.
 This is a crucial attitude to have for success in any profession, but especially so in something as dynamic, challenging and rapidly changing as the practice of law.

+Legal Professionals Never Stop LearningOnce you graduate beyond undergraduate school, you will begin to realize that the achieving of good grades has little to do with the ability to achieve success in the real world.
+This is why it is important for future lawyers to develop an attitude of learning throughout their entire careers.
 Every mentor, adviser, professor and client that you interact with will teach you something worthwhile – so pay attention!
 You will never be able to know what needs your client will have and every case will be different.
 Each new case presents an opportunity to challenge yourself and learn something you didn’t know before.
 This makes law very challenging, but also very exciting.

 Leave Your Ego BehindPart of being able to adapt an attitude of life-long learning within your career means that you need to admit that you don’t know everything.
 The law is essentially a service industry and you are a public servant, so you need to be humble, connected and involved in your community – always ready to accept criticism, take on feedback and be responsible for what you do.

 - 5 Tips To Make Your Law Firm Application Stand Out